Index

 Dr Velvet Spors

-Master Gamification of team sports: impacts of the usage of gamification elements on team cohesion and team identity in football R. Rehm Sandra Birnstiel
+Master Gamification of team sports: Impact of using gamification elements on group dynamics in football R. Rehm Sandra Birnstiel

 Benedikt Morschheuser